 If there is too much rigidity, exit the relationship.
 Flexibility on both sides is needed to make it work.

-Additionally: If a girl communicates she does not want a relationship, exit the relationship (fantasy) and distance myself from this person completely immediately.
+Additionally: If a woman communicates she does not want a relationship, exit the relationship (fantasy) and distance myself from this person completely immediately.

 D Documentation of Dreadful Patterns: believe the Data